michaelcoburn/ansible-role-pmm-server/README.md

 ----------

     pmm_server_default_cert: false
-If ENABLE_SSL is set to true, then this defines whether a default self-signed certificate should be used.
+If pmm_server_ENABLE_SSL is set to true, then this defines whether a default self-signed certificate should be used.

 ----------